Active subtab

 2. In the New TightVNC Connection window:

-If you connect to a VM booted on the primary (local) CFA, you can find both the IP address (or the host name) and the port on the Active subtab (the VNC Address column).
+If you connect to a VM booted on the primary (local) appliance, you can find both the IP address (or the host name) and the port on the Active subtab (the VNC Address column).

 2. Click Connect.